bbrearle/myskybridge-documentation/app/content/getting_started.md

 Worksheets are added to lesson plans, and serve as the individual steps in completing a lesson plan.

-Go here to learn about Adding worksheets to lesson plans.
+Go here to learn about <a href=“#adding-worksheets-to-lesson-plans”>Adding worksheets to lesson plans</a>.

 Changes to worksheets are global.
 This means that any change to a worksheet will be reflected in all lesson plans that currently contain the worksheet, as well as any student that is currently assigned the lesson plan containing the edited worksheet.